 The data were analyzed by using descriptive analysis method.
 According to Kothari, descriptive analysis concerns with the characteristics of a particular individual or of group (2004: 5).
 It also concerns with specific predications, with narration of fact and characteristics of individual, group, or situation.
 With this method, several steps were carried out to analyze the data presented as follows: first, finding how feminist stylistic features in the poem are used by reading the poem intensively.
 Reading poem intensively means reading by repeating the poem and focusing on the language rather than the content.
-Some of the examples are the learning of new vocabularies, grammars and expressions, translating the poem.
-Second, determining and interpreting the data based on the categories of feminist stylistic features with word level, lexical, and discourse analysis.
-Thus, the data were interpreted based on the categories already mentioned before (word, phrase /sentence, and discourse analysis).
+Some of the examples are the learning of new vocabularies, grammars and expressions, translating the passage (sometimes called careful reading), or being involved in looking intensively (inside) the poem.
+Second, determining and interpreting the data based on the categories of feminist stylistic features.
+Data were determined based on categories of feminist stylistic features with word level, lexical, and discourse analysis.
+Thus, the data were interpreted based on the categories of stylistic features by seeing the determination of categories already mentioned before (word, phrase /sentence, and discourse analysis).
 The last, drawing the conclusion of all analysis results in the research.